Wailua Headwaters

 Of course, I had to go up and touch the back wall, as far as you can go upstream.

 It just boggles the mind to think that this is probably the oldest rock that you can touch in Hawaii (unless you have a permit to access the Northwestern Hawaiian islands).
 I like to stand there and imagine a timelapse movie of the rock’s existance: erupted and solidified when the island was half as old as the Big Island is now, covered over by thousands of layers, laying beneath a mountain until tremors and water carried away half the mountain to the lowlands.
-All that and the rock is only 4-6 million years old, the blink of an eye on the geological scale of the contients.
+All that and the rock is only 4-6 million years old, the blink of an eye on the geological scale of the continents.

 Also, you can now see the scale of these falls, which are about 40 feet high and 80 feet wide.
 Most of the water comes from springs above the nearest ledge, some from springs higher up, and a small trickle from all the way at the top of the mountains.
 Looking up, you can almost see the top, at least the top of the drainage coming from near the summit.

 More dangerously, the path crossed above some small gorges on tiny ledges half hidden by vegetation.
+There is a 20′ chasm in this picture.

 The fine print: The information and photos in this article are for illustrative purposes.
 For example, some photos are taken from side trails, so you can’t rely on them to find a route.
-If you do not have extensive off-trail and backcountry experience, please find a local guide or hike on a maintained trail.

-6 Comments »
+14 Comments »

-1. Amazing.
+Amazing.
 I’ve been reading your blog for a while now; you do a great job of portraying your experiences through pictures and words.

 Keep writing, I will keep reading.

-2. These pictures are the reason I believe Kauai is the most amazing place on earth.
+These pictures are the reason I believe Kauai is the most amazing place on earth.
 Absolutely beautiful.
 Keep up the good work!

 3. “All work and no play make John a dull boy”.
 Make sense isn’t it?
 Yeah, even though machines deserve to have a break.
 Especially us people, we often get tired and fed up with the everyday work.
 Try something new.
 Hiking will be of great help when it comes to therapeutic getaway.

-4. Thanks to the first two readers for your encouragement.
+Thanks to the first two readers for your encouragement.

 About the third comment above, I was about to delete it as spam, but then I saw it links to another hiking guide who has trips in Arizona.
 Having hiked to Havasu Falls near the Grand Canyon and loved the place, I can’t help but support him.
 However, this is not an endorsement, and you should be careful of businesses who leave comment spam, especially when it doesn’t make any sense.
 I am trying to contact the guy for an explanation.

-5. AWESOME write up.
+AWESOME write up.
 Love the pics as well.
 How far in were you able to drive, I was here last year and went past the arboretum crossed the little stream, then stayed on the road as it turned to dirt, then came to the “T”, took a right, then turned around after a few hundred yards no sure if i was on the right track…

 that 2nd stream crossing right after the the road goes dirt by the powerline trail entrance isnt “the” stream is it?…